Unemployment Insurance Tax (FUTA/SUTA): Georgia

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Vicki M. Lambert, The Payroll Advisor

-- Georgia uses the ABC Test to determine who is an employee for state unemployment insurance (SUI) tax purposes.
-See ABC Test.
+- Georgia uses an AC Test to determine whether a worker is an employee for state unemployment insurance (SUI) tax purposes.
+See Determining Unemployment Tax Coverage.

 - State law permits employers to make voluntary contributions to lower their SUI tax rates.
 In addition, a joint account may be established by two or more qualified employers that are in the same or related kinds of business, or that have a common financial interest, so that all firms in the joint account will have the same tax rate.
 See Voluntary Contributions;Joint or Combined Accounts.

 - An employer that is required to make unemployment insurance contributions must file quarterly reports.
 See Quarterly Reporting Requirements.

 - An employer's SUI account will not be relieved of benefit charges for overpayments that result from the employer's failure to timely or adequately respond to a notice or request for information from the state labor department.
 See Benefit Overpayments.

 - Employers that operate more than one establishment in Georgia may be requested to submit Multiple Worksite Reports.
 See Multiple Worksite Reporting.